Omecu-Ltd/code-test/README.md

   the logic that applies the filter and render of the models resides (or, should reside once you have coded it!)

 ## The Requirements

+**_In order to perform the modifications to the code make sure to fork this public repository.
+In order to submit it you should create a PR._**

 There are 3 stages to this code test: